 - how to cover patio floors the cheapest way latin ameri

-- how to build a wooden deck box
+- how to make a wooden bench with light poles

-- how to build a 12x12 elevated deck
+- how to build inside corner deck stairs

 - how many 5 4 deck boards do i need for a 1 x deck